 For the area of food fraud, the Vulnerability Assessment Critical Control Points (VACCP) is used.
 This involves taking a close look at a product’s supply chain.
 The composition of a product is also examined.
 The raw materials from which the product is made are examined, as is the origin of the raw materials.
 Both the political situation in the country of origin and the weather there (weather-related crop damage) can increase the risk of food fraud.
 The relationship with the supplier of the respective raw material is also considered.
 Has this relationship existed for a long time?
 Have there been problems in the past?
 How was the problem dealt with?
 As part of the vulnerability analysis, many other aspects are considered and weighted in order to identify the raw materials that are at high risk of food fraud.
 For this purpose, a prevention strategy against food fraud is specifically developed and implemented.
 In addition to supplier audits, analytics in particular offer powerful options for detecting food fraud.
 After all, even the best supplier can become a victim of food fraud and unknowingly pass on adulterated goods.

-The TCF² is available as a central contact for questions on the topic of food fraud.
-For this purpose we use the network of more than 80 locations worldwide.
+The TCF² is available as a central contact for questions on the topic of food fraud and authenticity questions of food.
+For this purpose we use the network of more than 90 locations worldwide.
 This enables us to be close to our customers without having to forego comprehensive analytical capabilities.

-TCF² offers analysis with state-of-the-art measuring instruments to prove the authenticity of your products and to detect food fraud.
+TCF² offers analysis with state-of-the-art measuring instruments to prove the authenticity of your products and to detect food fraud or non-authentic food.

 Isotope Ratio Mass Spectrometry (IRMS, SIRA)